alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 ```

 <br>Set working directory along the same path to the directory containing gzipped sequences. <br>
-For example, if your sequences are found in /home/project/sequences, set your working directory to /home/project

 ```
 cd /path/to/working/directory
 ```
+For example, if your sequences are found in /home/project/sequences, set your working directory to /home/project
+<br><br>

-### Using HPC
+### Using the HPC

 Upload all fastq.gz files onto HPC
 ```